tc39/notes/es7/2016-07/jul-27.md

 ```

-AK: Does this restrict impl ablitie to optimize away?
+AK: Does this restrict implementation's ablity to optimize away?
 No, we should be able to statically determine whether eval or arguments are possible.

 EF: This is a simple front-end optimization.